-In the late 1990s there was only one Web person to hire: The Web Master.
-Since then, this role has shaped and evolved into UX, front-end, and a whole list of players.
-In this lesson I want to give you an overview of the Web development roles.
+In the late 1990s, when you wanted a web presence, there was only one person to hire: The Webmaster.
+Since then, this role has shaped and evolved into front-end, back-end, UX, DevOps, and a whole list of players.
+In this lesson, you'll get an overview of different Web development roles.

-Take 10 minutes.
-Using a pen and paper, draw out wireframes for Twitter.
-This is your assignment...
+Time for another assignment.
+Take 10 minutes, grab a pen and paper and draw out wireframes for Twitter.

 What should you consider when choosing a programming language?
 Which programming language should you learn?
 It can be scary to choose a language, but you got this!
-In this video I'll show you the top 7 programming languages, and how to tell the difference between each of them.
+In this lesson, we'll show you the top seven programming languages, discuss their differences and explore what each is suitable for.